 This course is designed to provide participants with a detailed and up-to-date knowledge on housing and facilities maintenance management.
-The concept of maintenance dimension including the demand for construction work, building maintenance in the construction industry, government policy and maintenance cost trends and the maintenance organizations which comprises of the context within which maintenance exists as well as its maintenance policy framework and other issues.
+The concept of maintenance dimension including the demand for building construction work. maintenance the construction industry, government policy and trends and maintenance maintenance cost the organizations which comprises of the context within which maintenance exists as well as its maintenance policy framework and other issues.